DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

         - wait 1s
     - narrate "no more lightning"
 ```
-Take note, only the loop stops, the end `narrate` line still runs.
+Since we're using `repeat stop`, only the loop ends; the end `narrate` line still runs.

 It can also be used in `foreach` loops.
 For instance, if we wanted to stop looping if we found a baby cow in the example above